-Atlanta, Ga., Special .-- Census supervisors of Georgia, Alabama, Florida, South Carolina and Tennessee met in conference here with E. Dana Durand, director of census, and William C. Hunt, statistician of population.
+Atlanta, Ga., Special.-Census supervisors of Georgia, Alabama, Florida, South Carolina and Tennessee met in conference here with E. Dana Central American court of justice at | Durand, director of census, and Wil-Cartago and Zelaya's candidate, was liam C. Hunt, statistician of population.
 Between thitry-five and forty supervisors attended.
-Details of the work of gathering the census were discussed.
+Details of the work of gathering the census were

 Case Will Take Its Turn.

-Washington, D. C., Special .- The United States Supreme Court declined to advance the case of the Red C Oil Company against the Board of Agriculture of North Carolina, handing down the decision Monday.
+Washington, D. C., Special.-The United States Supreme Court declined to advance the case of the Red C Oil Company against the Board of Agriculture of North Carolina, handing down the decision Monday.
 This means, of course, that the case will take its turn, coming up when reached in the due course of business.
 In the meantime, however, the State law will be enforced.
 The plaintiff had asked for an injunction before Judge Connor of the district court, but the request was refused.

-Standard Oil Files Appeal.
+Standard Cil Files Appeal.

-St. Louis Special .- The appeal of the Standard Oil Company of New Jersey, its subsidiaries and the seven individuals, against whom the government recently won its dissolution suit in the United States circuit court, was filed here.
+St. Louis Special.-The appeal of the Standard Oil Company of New Jersey, its subsidiaries and the seven individuals, against whom the government recently won its dissolution suit in the United States circuit court, was filed here.
 Sixty-five instances in which the circuit court is alleged to have erred are cited as reasons for taking the case to the supreme court of the United States.

-9,429,000 Eales Ginned.
+9,429,000 Bales Ginned.

-Memphis, Tenn., Special .- The report of the National Ginners' Association issued last Friday shows that 9,429,000 bales of cotton had been ginned to December 13, 1909.
-The report by States follows: Alabama, 994.000; Arkansas, 652,000; Florida, 58,000; Georgia, 1,778,000; Louisiana, 246,000; Mississippi, 966,000; Missouri and Virginia, 52.000; North Carolina 596.000; Oklahoma 521,000; South Carolina, =1,074,000; Tennessee, 221,600; Texas, 2,271,000; Total 9,429,000.
+Memphis, Tenn., Special.-The report of the National Ginners' Association issued last Friday shows that 9,429,000 bales of cotton had been ginned to December 13, 1909, The report by States follows: Alabama, 994,000; Arkansas, 652,000; Florida, 58,000; Georgia, 1,778,000; Louisiana, 246,000; Mississippi, 966,000; Missouri and Virginia, 52,000; North Carolina 596,000; Oklahoma 521,000; South Carolina, 1,074,000; Tennes see, 221,000; Texas, 2,271,000; Tennes-9,429,000.